OpenFursona/fursona/README.md

 ## species

-Female sergal
+Nonbinary sergal

 ## characteristics

+- they/she pronouns
 - very tall
-- lanky and frail, as if she isn't eating enough
+- lanky and frail, as if they aren't eating enough
-- only walks on her toes, and never wears shoes
+- only walks on their toes, and never wears shoes
-- tattered clothing, but intentionally so. she knows a thing or two about fashion.
+- tattered clothing, but intentionally so. they know a thing or two about fashion.
-- her intimidating grin will send chills down anyone's spine
+- their intimidating grin will send chills down anyone's spine
-- master of manipulation, and ruler of all (or so she'd like to think)
+- master of manipulation, and ruler of all (or so they'd like to think)
 - listens to surf rock and dark techno

 ## markings and colors